-STUDENT PROMOTION
+STUDENT RETENTION

-Students will be promoted to the next grade level at the end of each school year based on the student's achievement, age, maturity, emotional stability, and social adjustment.
 The retention or promotion of a student will be determined based upon the judgment of the district's professional staff.
 When it becomes evident that a student may be retained in a grade level for an additional year, the parents will be informed prior to making the retention decision.
 It shall be within the sole discretion of the district to retain students in their current grade level and to deny promotion to a student.